Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim/s 1, 5, 6, 8 9, 10 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Stupachenko (Pat.
 No. US 10,740,217) in view of Agtneeswaran (Pub.
-No. US 2011/0029672).
+No. US 2011/0029672) in further view of Ferrar (Pub.
+No. US 2022/0092062).

-Claim 1, 9, 10, Stupachenko teaches “a method of container virtualization in a processor circuit, the method comprising: operating, by the processor circuit, a host operating system ([Fig. 1] host OS 145); and operating, by the processor circuit, at least one container in which application software is implemented ([Fig. 1] VM 150 with applications guest OS, Agent, Application 155); and wherein the processor circuit operates a logging service of the host operating system independently of the at least one container ([Fig. 1] debugging component 147), wherein the at least one container or the application software implemented in the container is coupled by a data channel to the host operating system ([Fig. 1] agent connection to host OS), wherein the application software outputs at least one message regarding an operation event of the application software in a first format into the data channel ([Col. 3, Lines 30-36] The agent may be a computer application that operates as a server to the debugger (e.g., client) and may allow connections from the debugger into the virtual machine.
+Claim 1, 9, 10, Stupachenko teaches “a method of container virtualization in a processor circuit, the method comprising: operating, by the processor circuit, a host operating system ([Fig. 1] host OS 145); and operating, by the processor circuit, a container in which application software is implemented ([Fig. 1] VM 150 with applications guest OS, Agent, Application 155); and wherein the processor circuit operates a logging service of the host operating system independently of the one container ([Fig. 1] debugging component 147), wherein the container or the application software implemented in the container is coupled by a data channel to the host operating system ([Fig. 1] agent connection to host OS), wherein the application software outputs at least one message regarding an operation event of the application software in a first format into the data channel ([Col. 3, Lines 30-36] The agent may be a computer application that operates as a server to the debugger (e.g., client) and may allow connections from the debugger into the virtual machine.
 The agent may provide basic information (e.g., raw values from memory and processor registers) to the debugger upon the occurrence of trigger events in the guest operating system.
 [Col. 8, Lines 36-45] The agent 156 may identify and/or detect certain triggering events of the guest OS 157 and send the information pertaining to the guest OS 157 to the debugger 148.
 The triggering events may include breakpoints in computer instructions executed by the guest OS 157, watchpoints in data of the guest OS 157, single steps of the guest OS 157, and so forth.
 The triggering events that are monitored by the agent 156 may be configurable, and the initial triggering events detected by the agent 156 may be configured by a developer of the agent 156.
 [Col. 2, Lines 34-41] Using virtual machines, it may be possible to utilize more than one operating system on the same computing device.
 A first operating system may be running on a computing device and a virtual machine may be instantiated on that computing device to run a second operating system where the first and second operating systems have differing kernel types.
-Alternatively, a user may use two separate computing devices that are running operating systems having differing kernel types to achieve their desired goals.), wherein a conversion unit is operated in the host operating system, wherein the conversion unit receives the at least one message from the data channel and converts the at least one message from the first format into at least one converted message having a host-specific second format ([Col. 3, Lines 32-53] (15) Additionally, one or more scripts and/or plugin additions may be used by the debugger on the first operating system to interpret incoming information related to the second operating system from the agent and convert the incoming information into user friendly output or perform certain debugging operations.
+Alternatively, a user may use two separate computing devices that are running operating systems having differing kernel types to achieve their desired goals.), wherein a conversion unit is operated in the host operating system, wherein the conversion unit receives the at least one message output by application software via the data channel, converts the at least one message from the first format into at least one converted message having a host-specific second format ([Col. 3, Lines 32-53] (15) Additionally, one or more scripts and/or plugin additions may be used by the debugger on the first operating system to interpret incoming information related to the second operating system from the agent and convert the incoming information into user friendly output or perform certain debugging operations.
 For example, to support non-native system level debugging of the guest operating system, the scripts for the debugger may access the symbolic information from a symbol server associated with the kernel type of the guest operating system.
-The scripts may use the information received from the agent to obtain the symbolic information and convert the symbolic information into symbolic names for any labels, variables and addresses, etc. Accordingly, the scripts may enable the debugger that is not native to the guest operating system to perform one or more debugging operations for the guest operating system using the symbolic names.), and transfers the at least one converted message to the logging service, and wherein the logging service logs the operation event ([Col. 2, Lines 2-8] Example debugging operations may include listing a current stack (backtrace) for an operating system, enumerating threads for a current process of the operating system, displaying information about any processor, writing internal system structures (e.g., interrupt tables, memory paging, etc.) of the operating system to memory, among other operations discussed below.)”.
+The scripts may use the information received from the agent to obtain the symbolic information and convert the symbolic information into symbolic names for any labels, variables and addresses, etc. Accordingly, the scripts may enable the debugger that is not native to the guest operating system to perform one or more debugging operations for the guest operating system using the symbolic names.), and transfers the at least one converted message to the logging service, wherein the logging service logs the operation event ([Col. 2, Lines 2-8] Example debugging operations may include listing a current stack (backtrace) for an operating system, enumerating threads for a current process of the operating system, displaying information about any processor, writing internal system structures (e.g., interrupt tables, memory paging, etc.) of the operating system to memory, among other operations discussed below.)”.

 However, Stupachenko may not explicitly teach a VM is a container.

-Agtneeswaran teaches “container ([0005] Virtual machines (VMs) often form the basis for executing various user applications (providing services to end users) in such environments.
+Agtneeswaran teaches a “container ([0005] Virtual machines (VMs) often form the basis for executing various user applications (providing services to end users) in such environments.
 As is well known, a virtual machine is a container in which user applications are executed.)”.

 It would have been obvious to one of ordinary skill in the art at the time the invention was filed to apply the teachings of Agtneeswaran with the teachings of Stupachenko in order to provide a system that teaches a VM is a container.
 The motivation for applying Agtneeswaran teaching with Stupachenko teaching is to provide a system that allows for evidence Stupachenko VM is a container that executes applications.
 Stupachenko, Agtneeswaran are analogous art directed towards virtualized environments.
 Together Stupachenko, Agtneeswaran teach every limitation of the claimed invention.
 Since the teachings were analogous art known at the filing time of invention, one of ordinary skill could have applied the teachings of Agtneeswaran with the teachings of Stupachenko by known methods and gained expected results.

 Claim 5, the combination teaches the claim, wherein Stupachenko teaches “the method according to claim 1, wherein the conversion unit is provided as a plugin for operating software of the at least one container, and wherein the operating software routes data received from the at least one container via the data channel through the plugin ([Col. 3, Lines 37-53](15) Additionally, one or more scripts and/or plugin additions may be used by the debugger on the first operating system to interpret incoming information related to the second operating system from the agent and convert the incoming information into user friendly output or perform certain debugging operations.
 For example, to support non-native system level debugging of the guest operating system, the scripts for the debugger may access the symbolic information from a symbol server associated with the kernel type of the guest operating system.
-The scripts may use the information received from the agent to obtain the symbolic information and convert the symbolic information into symbolic names for any labels, variables and addresses, etc. Accordingly, the scripts may enable the debugger that is not native to the guest operating system to perform one or more debugging operations for the guest operating system using the symbolic names.).
+The scripts may use the information received from the agent to obtain the symbolic information and convert the symbolic information into symbolic names for any labels, variables and addresses, etc. Accordingly, the scripts may enable the debugger that is not native to the guest operating system to perform one or more debugging operations for the guest operating system using the symbolic names.)”.

 Claim 6, the combination teaches the claim, wherein Stupachenko teaches “the method according to claim 1, wherein the logging service performs at least one of: logging ([Col. 2, Lines 2-8] Example debugging operations may include listing a current stack (backtrace) for an operating system, enumerating threads for a current process of the operating system, displaying information about any processor, writing internal system structures (e.g., interrupt tables, memory paging, etc.) of the operating system to memory, among other operations discussed below.), diagnostics, status monitoring, or privacy management”.